The Blue Badge Scheme provides a national arrangement of parking concessions for people with certain mobility difficulties.

 - A child who, on account of a condition, must always be kept near a motor vehicle so that, if necessary, treatment for that condition can be given in the vehicle or the child can be taken quickly in the vehicle to a place where such treatment can be given

 To apply for a new Blue Badge or to renew your existing Blue Badge you can apply online using the approved government website.
-Alternatively you can telephone Processing and Enforcement Services on the number below and request an application to be sent to you by post.
+Alternatively you can telephone Parking Regulation and Compliance on the number below and request an application to be sent to you by post.

 (Please note that this form is only for residents who live within the boundary covered by Nottingham City Council - i.e. those who pay their Council Tax to Nottingham City Council).